Hertfordshire Regiment: 1/1st Battalion

+The 1st Hertfords in the trenches in early 1915.

 On the outbreak of war, the battalion was embodied at Hertford under the command of Lieutenant Colonel Brand.
 It joined the British Expeditionary Force in France on 6 November 1914, serving in the trenches during the closing stages of the First Ypres.
 Later that month the battalion joined the 4th (Guards) Brigade of the 2nd Division.
 Due to this attachment, it acquired the nickname the Hertfordshire Guards, and adopted many Guards’ peculiarities, including the numbering of its companies.
 In January 1915 Lieutenant Colonel Croft took command and the following month the battalion supported the 1st Irish Guards and 3rd Coldstream Guards in their seizure of the Brickstacks position at Cuinchy.
 In May it was again in action during the Battle of Festubert, consolidating the advance of the Irish Guards under heavy shellfire.
 On 19 August 1915 it was moved to the 6th Brigade within the same division, in time for the Battle of Loos.
 On 27 September the battalion, alongside 1st King's (Liverpool Regiment), was due to assault the enemy lines beside Cuinchy.
 The attack however, was cancelled due to the failure of the gas released as its preliminary to impact the enemy.

 Much of the following winter was spent in the Artois, rotating between service in the trenches and the reserve.
 In February 1916 Croft was appointed to command a brigade and Lieutenant Colonel Page DSO took over the battalion, which during the same month was moved to the 118th Brigade of 39th Division.
 Subsequently, the battalion was involved in the Battle of the Somme.
 On 14 October 1916, it supported the 1/1st Cambridgeshire Regiment and 4th/5th Black Watch (Royal Highland Regiment) in the capture of the Schwaben Redoubt.
 In the final stage of the campaign, the Battle of the Ancre, the Hertfordshires achieved a notable success.
 On the morning of 13 November, their advance covered by mist and a heavy artillery barrage, the battalion seized the whole of the Hansa Line.
 It advanced to a depth of 1,600 yards, achieved all of its objectives and captured 250 prisoners and nine machine-guns.
 The position was held until relief the following night.
 The cost of this action in casualties numbered seven officers and 150 men.